-That’s what makes taking a natural probiotic supplement one of the best things you can do to support your microbial health.
-Hyperbiotics PRO-15 is a high-quality probiotic formula with 15 different strains of targeted probiotics that go straight to your gut for optimal health and digestion.
+That’s what makes taking a premium probiotic supplement one of the best things you can do to support your microbial health.
+Hyperbiotics PRO-15 is a high-quality probiotic formula with 15 different strains of targeted probiotics that go straight to your gut to help you maintain vibrant health and regular digestion.

-Combining a daily probiotic like PRO-15 with fermented foods will give your body the maximum probiotic and nutrient boost that it needs so you can live your best, vibrant days!
+Combining a daily probiotic like PRO-15 with fermented foods will give your body the probiotic and nutrient support that it craves so you can live your best, vibrant days!

 Emily Courtney is a Writer and Editor at Hyperbiotics and mom to two fun and active boys.
 Emily is passionate about natural wellness and helping others learn about the power of probiotics for vibrant health!
 For more ideas on how you can benefit from the power of probiotics and live healthier days, be sure to subscribe to our newsletter.